rdbende/Tkinter-extension-widgets/README.md

 ## LinkLabel

-#### If you want a clickable link widget you should use the LinkLabel
+#### If you want a widget that opens a website you should use LinkLabel

 ### Standard label options: